 Trustpilot’s free WooCommerce plugin allows you to automate your review collection for service and product reviews.
-You can also add a TrustBox widget using the plugin and invite past customers to write reviews.
+You can also add multiple TrustBox widgets using the plugin and invite past customers to write reviews.

 In this article: learn how to download, install, and configure the plugin in your web store.

 Note: This plugin is for companies who use the WooCommerce ecommerce platform.
 Not you?
 Go to our other invitations.
 Keep in mind that if you use other automatic invitation methods, you'll have to disable them to avoid sending duplicate invitations to customers.